ctxphc/ctxphc-beach-holiday-Theme/plugins/wp-fullcalendar/readme.txt

 Install this plugin like a normal WordPress plugin.
 Once activated, you'll see a new panel in the Settings section for editing the options for calendar display.

 == Changelog ==
+= 1.2 =
+* updated to FullCalendar 2.6.1 library
+* added wpfc_calendar_displayed action when a calendar has been displayed
+* added wpfc_calendar_header_vars filter which enables overriding FC properties via PHP only
+* fixed double loading of calendars (FC library doesn't support it anyway atm),
+* fixed loading of multiple calendar html showing multiple search filters in one calendar,
+* fixed redundant JS to show the loading spinner
+* updated link to time formatting options which correspond to FC 2.x

 = 1.1 =
 * fixed EM 5.6.2 conflict,
 * fixed "undefined 'type'" PHP warning